B.A. in Sociology

 Sociology majors develop the critical thinking skills necessary to better understand our globally connected and diverse world.
 They are trained in research and communication skills useful in a wide range of careers.
 The sociologists have particular strengths in the study of culture, inequalities, research methods, social change and development, and theory.
 The presence of both sociologists and anthropologists in the same department provides a unique strength for students.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers in sociology include health care, law, demography, drug counseling, criminology, human resources, consumer advocacy, corrections, city planning, community relations, labor relations, child welfare, business, education, counseling, marketing, and gerontology research.
+Related careers in sociology include health care, law, demography, drug counseling, criminology, human resources, consumer advocacy, corrections, city planning, community relations, labor relations, child welfare, business, non-profit management, education, counseling, marketing, and gerontology research.

 Sociology majors find academic enrichment through the Center for Population Studies, the McLean Institute for Public Service and Community Engagement, service learning courses, study abroad, sociology field schools, research assistantships, and internships focused on health, economic development, and social justice.
 Students are currently working with many communities in the state (and abroad) on social change projects thanks to the relationship with these two centers.

 B.A. in Sociology Faculty